PRESS PAGE FOR MY HERESIES

 ABOUT THE AUTHOR

 Alina Stefanescu was born in Romania and lives in Birmingham, Alabama with her partner and several intense mammals.
 Recent books include a creative nonfiction chapbook, Ribald (Bull City Press Inch Series, Nov.
 2020) and Dor, which won the Wandering Aengus Press Prize (September, 2021).
 Her debut fiction collection, Every Mask I Tried On, won the Brighthorse Books Prize (April 2018).
 Alina's poems, essays, and fiction can be found in Prairie Schooner, North American Review, World Literature Today, Pleiades, Poetry, BOMB, Crab Creek Review, and others.
 She serves as editor, reviewer, and critic for various journals and is currently working on a novel-like creature.
-She would be elated if you pre-ordered My Heresies, a poetry collection forthcoming Sarabande in late April 2025.
+Her recent poetry collection, My Heresies, was published by Sarabande in late April 2025.
 More here.

 MUSIC: THE PART WHERE “I GO ON TALKING”